Comprehensive Genomic Profiling without Compromise

 HRD & HRR Clinical Research

-Homologous recombination repair deficiency (HRD) is becoming an important new biomarker in precision oncology clinical research.Under normal conditions, genes in the homologous recombination repair (HRR) pathway repair DNA damage.
+Homologous recombination deficiency is becoming an important new biomarker in precision oncology clinical research.Under normal conditions, genes in the HRR pathway repair DNA damage.
 Errors in the HRR pathway, such as loss-of-function or deleterious mutations in the associated genes, can lead to higher levels of genomic instability - the HRD phenotype.
 HRD has been shown to be relevant in certain tumors, such as ovarian and prostate cancers, and is being extensively studied in clinical research.

 HRD can be assessed using two main strategies: